tgambet/musicalypse-pages/README.md

 # [Musicalypse](https://musicalypse.creasource.net/)

-[Musicalypse](https://musicalypse.creasource.net/) is an HTML5 audio player for the desktop and the web created by [Thomas Gambet](https://github.om/tgambet).
+[Musicalypse](https://musicalypse.creasource.net/) is an HTML5 audio player for the desktop and the web created by [Thomas Gambet](https://github.com/tgambet).
 This repository is the presentational website of the software.

 ## Contributors

-Special thanks to @nunojesus for the logo design.
+Special thanks to [Nuno Jesus](https://github.com/nunojesus) for the logo design.

 ## Copyright and License